CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 Rerun the E2E tests and we get this failure:

-> CypressError: Timed out retrying: cy.wait() timed out waiting 5000ms for the 1st request to the route: 'addRestaurant'.
+> CypressError: Timed out retrying after 5000ms: cy.wait() timed out waiting 5000ms for the 1st request to the route: 'addRestaurant'.
 No request ever occurred.

 So now we need to send the request is our backend service.
 This is missing logic, so we will want to step down to unit tests to add it.
 How will it work?